majidzarharan68/persian-stance-classification/README.md

 # Persian-Stance-Classification

-Our Python code, guidline and Persian stance classification dataset will be shared here after the paper is published.
+Our Persian stance classification dataset is being provided to you under license CC BY-NC.
+You can read more about this licence here.